 - were born in South Australia; or

-- were born interstate or overseas and have been a resident here for more than 3 months.
+- were born overseas and are an Australian Citizen or permanent resident and have been a resident here for at least 12 months.

 You can legally assume a new name without getting your new name registered.
 If you do assume a new name and don’t get it officially registered, you may have difficulty – eg when renewing your passport – because you don’t have documentary evidence of your name change.